zachmargolis/margs-util/README.md

 ### `gif-overlay`

-Overlays text at the bottom of a GIF. `convert` is just too much to remember on its own.
+Overlays text at the bottom of a GIF. `convert` is just too much to remember on its own, so I wrote this to help myself out.

 ```bash
 gif-overlay --text "THIS IS AWESOME" input.gif output.gif